 Top 5 Reasons for Being CPR Certified

-Cardio-pulmonary resuscitation (CPR) represents a life-saving skill.
+Cardiopulmonary resuscitation (CPR) represents a life-saving skill.
 It empowers everyday people to become heroes, enabling them to resuscitate someone who goes into cardiac arrest.

-Ultimately, becoming CPR certified offers numerous benefits, including:
+Ultimately, becoming CPR-certified offers numerous benefits, including:

 You could help save someone’s life.

-Performing CPR can help to preserve an individual’s brain function during cardiac arrest.
+Performing CPR can help preserve an individual’s brain function during cardiac arrest.
 As such, learning how to conduct this procedure enables you to supply oxygen to a cardiac arrest victim, increasing the chance that you’ll be able to keep this individual’s blood flowing and vital organs alive.

 You can make a difference for cardiac arrest victims worldwide.

 Becoming CPR-certified can make an immediate difference for a cardiac arrest victim and his or her family.
 And if you ever have to perform CPR, you could help increase the survival rate of cardiac arrest victims worldwide.

-You can satisfy the growing need for CPR certified individuals.
+You can satisfy the growing need for CPR-certified individuals.

-Knowledge is power, and becoming CPR certified gives you the skills and know-how you need to save lives.
-And as a result, a CPR certified individual can meet an important need, as he or she can help EMS, police and fire departments assist cardiac arrest victims.
+Knowledge is power, and becoming CPR-certified gives you the skills and know-how you need to save lives.
+And as a result, a CPR-certified individual can meet an important need, as he or she can help EMS, police and fire departments assist cardiac arrest victims.

 You can become even more valuable in your office.